mnott/csvdb/README.md

 ./csvdb.pl \[options\]

-csvdb interprets all .csv files in the data directory as tables.
+csvdb interprets all .csv files in the current directory as tables.

+You can of course have the whole git repository somewhere else and have its csvdb.pl on the path.

-You can specify the data directory on the command line like so:
+You can specify a data directory on the command line like so:

     ./csvdb.pl -d data/xyz/data/ -s "select id, name from employee"